djalbat/Easy-DragAndDrop/README.md

       explorer = <Explorer rootDirectoryName={rootDirectoryName} onMove={moveHandler} onOpen={openHandler} />,
       rubbishBin = <RubbishBin onRemove={removeHandler} />;
 ```

+Note that you need to include the Juxtapose npm package and that this is called `easyui-jsx` and not `juxtapose`, at least for now.

 You should also include the `easy-draganddrop.css` file, found in the `dist/` directory, together with the PNG files therein, at least to get yourself started.